 - Assessing the financial value of your case

 Your lawyer will negotiate with the negligent driver and their insurer.
 They will also represent you in court, if needed, and provide timely updates on your case.

 Florida’s Statute of Limitations

 If your car accident injuries are catastrophic, you can pursue compensation from the negligent driver.
 However, the state imposes a time limit — a statute of limitations — on your right to file a lawsuit.

 According to Florida Statutes § 95.11:

-- You generally have four years from the accident date to file a personal injury lawsuit.
+- You generally have two years from the accident date to file a personal injury lawsuit.

 - You generally have two years from the date of a loved one’s death to file a wrongful death lawsuit.

 Your case is far more likely to be settled out of court than at a trial.
 If settlement negotiations are prolonged or non-productive, your lawyer will file your lawsuit to ensure you do not run out of time to seek compensation.

 Let Us Help With Your Florida No-Fault Case